Delivery Options: ONLINECourse Schedule / Fees

 All Continuing Education Certificates have been developed with part-time learners in mind.
 Online programming allows you to complete this program at a pace that can fit your needs and schedule.

 The Creative Writing Certificate is a 200-hour program.
-All students must complete the four core courses and at least one optional genre course.
-The remaining hours can be completed with optional genre or elective courses.
+All students must complete the four core courses and at least one genre course.
+The remaining hours can be completed with genre or optional courses.
 It is strongly recommended that core courses be completed first before taking additional courses.

 This is a self-paced program, which many students complete in 12 to 18 months.
 To learn if fast tracking this program is an option, please call to speak to a student advisor.